CELTA in Seoul: Part Time: Autumn 2018 / Full Time: Winter 2019

-They run the intensive, one-month course twice a year in January and July.
+They run the intensive, one-month course twice a year in January and July and part-time courses in Autumn and Spring.
 It currently costs 2,350,000 Won—including an initial (non-returnable) deposit of 500,000 Won, which needs to be paid to secure your place once accepted.

 For up-to-date pricing and to get specific dates visit their site at: http://sce.igse.ac.kr/community/TheCambridgeCELTA/